willjhliang/public-garden/notes/Machine Learning/Supervised Learning/👓 Perceptron.md

 # 👓 Perceptron

 # Theory
-Perceptrons are an online learning alternative to the [[🛩️ Support Vector Machine]].
+Perceptrons are an online learning alternative to the [🛩️ Support Vector Machine](/public-garden/notes/Machine Learning/Supervised Learning/🛩️ Support Vector Machine.md).
 We optimize a classifying hyperplane $w$, updating it if we get a prediction wrong and keeping it the same if we get a prediction right.

 We update the plane by modifying its perpendicular vector to look more like the example we get wrong.
 In other words, our update step is